Robert Munsch: Writing style

 Munsch is known for his exuberant storytelling methods, with exaggerated expressions and acted voices.
 He makes up his stories in front of audiences and refines them through repeated tellings.

-His stories do not have a recurring single character; instead, the characters are based on the children to whom he first told the story, including his own children.
-He often performed at children's festivals and appears at elementary schools, sometimes unannounced.
-In 1991, some of his books were adapted into the cartoon series A Bunch of Munsch.
+Munsch's stories do not have a recurring single character; instead, the characters are based on the children to whom he first told the story, including his own children.
+Munsch often performed at children's festivals and appears at elementary schools, sometimes unannounced.
+In 1991, some of his books were adapted into an animated TV series A Bunch of Munsch, made in Montreal and airing on pay TV channels.

 Awards and honours

 In 1985, Munsch won a Juno Award for his portrayal of "Murmel, Murmel, Munsch: More Outrageous Stories".
 In 1992, he was also chosen "Author of the Year" by the Canadian Booksellers' Association.
 In 1999, Munsch was made a Member of the Order of Canada.
 On June 17, 2009, it was announced that Munsch would receive a star on Canada's Walk of Fame in Toronto.
 The induction ceremony was held on September 12, 2009, and in 2013, his star was revealed on King Street in Toronto.

-In 2009, Robert Munsch Public School opened in Whitby, Ontario, and in 2014, a second Robert Munsch Public School opened in Mount Albert, Ontario.
+Two public schools in Ontario are named after Munsch: the Robert Munsch Public School in Whitby, Ontario, and the Robert Munsch Public School in Mount Albert, Ontario.

-He is also the most stolen author at the Toronto Public Library.